publicissapient-france/sapient-ui/README.md

 ## Contributing

 Let's make a branch and submit a [PR](https://github.com/xebia-france/sapient-ui/pulls).
-Don't hesitate to notify `#pod-web-components` to let other know 😉.
+Don't hesitate to notify `#pod-web-components` to let others know 😉.

 Enjoy 🥳.